Owner Liability for Unprovoked Attacks | Maulings | Physical and Emotional Trauma

 - The person being sued owned or controlled the dog;

 - The person being sued did not take reasonable steps to prevent the dog from harming someone;

 - The failure to do so caused an attack; and

 How Can Bailey & Galyen Help Me After a Dog Bite or Animal Attack?

 For more than 40 years, Bailey & Galyen has successfully represented personal injury victims in courts throughout Texas and across the nation.
 We have a comprehensive knowledge of the Texas laws governing dog bites and animal attacks, and we know how serious these types of injuries can be.
 We also know how to effectively prepare these cases—the types of evidence that are most compelling, as well as the different ways judges and juries across the state view personal injury claims.
 We understand when to bring in expert witness testimony, and we have a network of professionals we use to help present the strongest case for your full financial recovery.

 Contact Bailey & Galyen for a Proven Dog Bite and Animal Attack Injury Lawyer

 If you or someone you love is hurt in an unprovoked attack by a dog or other domestic animal, you need an experienced lawyer to help you get full and fair compensation.
 The experienced personal injury attorneys at Bailey & Galyen offer a free initial consultation.
 We handle all dog bite and animal attack claims on a contingent-fee basis.
 You won’t pay any legal fees unless we get compensation for your losses.

-We offer aggressive counsel in dog bite and animal attack claims across Texas, with offices in Arlington, Bedford, Burleson, Carrollton, Dallas, Fort Worth, Houston, Mansfield, Mesquite, Midland/Odessa, Plano, Texarkana, and Weatherford.
+We offer aggressive counsel in dog bite and animal attack claims across Texas, Arkansas, and New Mexico including Arlington, Bedford, Burleson, Dallas, Fayetteville, Fort Worth, Houston, Little Rock, Mansfield, Mesquite, Midland/Odessa, Plano, Texarkana and Weatherford.